 MacKenzie Place – Fort Collins has an innovative memory care community in Fort Collins, CO, based on Teepa Snow’s Positive Approach to Care and GEM Levels.
 We know what every person longs for community, and we provide a partnership for families going through a dementia diagnosis while also giving people with dementia engaging and meaningful actives and programming.

-Contact MacKenzie Place – Fort Collins today to learn more about our memory care program and how our caring staff can help your family restore balance in your relationship with a loved one who has dementia.
+Contact MacKenzie Place – Fort Collins today to learn more about our independent living, assisted living, and memory care programs and how our caring staff can help your family restore balance in your relationship with a loved one who has dementia.

 How do you stay connected with your loved one who has dementia?
 Share your ideas and experiences in the comments below.
 We’d love to hear from you!